MJ-fn/MJ-fn/README.md

 This is MJ tech a Software Engineer based in India.

-I work on creating user experiences, solving complex problems, and exploring new technologies.
+I work on solving complex problems and I like exploring new technologies to help solve those problems.

 I can do both back end and front end development:
-- React, typescript, tailwind, Python, Javascript
+- React, Typescript, Tailwind, Python, Javascript
-- expo, supabase, firebase, node.js and many more
+- Expo, Supabase, Firebase, Node.js and many more

 ---

-**Languages**
-- JavaScript / TypeScript
-- Python

-**Frameworks & Libraries**
-- React
+**tools**
+- Git & GitHub, VS Code
-- Node.js
+- Expo, Figma, Obsidian
-- Unity
+- NPM, MySQL, Supabase
-- React Native
+- Firebase, Vercel

-*(…and many more I use depending on the project!)*
+---

+## ✨ A Bit About Me
+I love 🧠 physics, 🔢 maths, ⌚ watches, 🚗 cars, and 🛠️ creating programs.